 Property Value (default value) Description isis.objects. editing true,false (true) Whether objects' properties and collections can be edited directly (for objects annotated with @DomainObject#editing()) ; see below for further discussion. isis.persistor. disableConcurrencyChecking true,false (false) Disables concurrency checking globally.
 Only intended for "emergency use" as a workaround while pending fix/patch to Apache Isis itself.
-(Note that there is no "datanucleus" in the property). isis.reflector.facet. actionAnnotation. domainEvent.postForDefault true,false (true) Whether an event should be posted if @Action#domainEvent() is not specified (is set to ActionDomainEvent.Default). isis.reflector.facet. collectionAnnotation. domainEvent.postForDefault true,false (true) Whether an event should be posted if @Collection#domainEvent() is not specified (is set to CollectionDomainEvent.Default) . isis.reflector.facet. cssClass.patterns regex:css1, regex2:css2, Comma separated list of key:value pairs, where the key is a regex matching action names (eg delete.) and the value is a Bootstrap CSS button class (eg btn-warning) to be applied (as per '@CssClass()) to all action members matching the regex.
+(Note that there is no "datanucleus" in the property). isis.reflector.facet. cssClass.patterns regex:css1, regex2:css2, Comma separated list of key:value pairs, where the key is a regex matching action names (eg delete.) and the value is a Bootstrap CSS button class (eg btn-warning) to be applied (as per '@CssClass()) to all action members matching the regex.
 See UI hints for more details. isis.reflector.facet. cssClassFa.patterns regex:fa- icon,regex2:fa- icon2, Comma separated list of key:value pairs, where the key is a regex matching action names (eg create.) and the value is a font-awesome icon name (eg fa-plus) to be applied (as per @CssClassFa()) to all action members matching the regex.
-See UI hints for more details. isis.reflector.facet. domainObjectAnnotation. createdLifecycleEvent. postForDefault true,false (true) Whether an event should be posted if @DomainObject#createdLifecycleEvent() is not specified (is set to ObjectCreatedEvent.Default).
+See UI hints for more details. isis.reflector.facet. filterVisibility true,false (true) Whether objects should be filtered for visibility.
+See section below for further discussion. isis.reflector.facets FQCN Fully qualified class names of a custom implementation of ProgrammingModel interface.
+See finetuning the programming model for more details.
+1.13.0-SNAPSHOT - this property is now ignored.
+To customize the programming model, use facets.exclude and facets.include. isis.reflector.facets. exclude FQCN,FQCN2, Fully qualified class names of (existing, built-in) facet factory classes to be included to the programming model.
+See finetuning the programming model for more details.